Skip to main content

 reduce (required)

-Called after every action cycle.
+Called after every action cycle (one full round of decide → act → observe).
 Transform the previous state plus the new observation and decision into the next state.
-This is where your agent learns from what just happened.
+This is where your agent absorbs what just happened and updates its progress.

 Always return state (or a new state object) from reduce.
 Returning None will cause a runtime error.